TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Index.rst

       en

 :Description:
-      Important document describing the file structure of TYPO3 and taking you step by step through the installation.
-Does not deal with specific servers/OSes - just general TYPO3 installation issues.
+      This document describes the file structure of TYPO3 and takes you step by step through the installation.
+It does not focus on specific operating systems, but contains some hints on general TYPO3 installation issues with regards to Apache, PHP and MySQL.

 :Keywords:
       forAdmins, forBeginners